Search

 The oxide components in percentage are, SiO2=70-75%, Na2O= 12-18%, K2O 0-1%, CaO=5-4%, Al2O3=0.5-2.5%, MgO=0-4%

-Lead glasses also called “flint” glasses are used for high-quality tableware, optical purposes, neon sign tubing, in art objects because of their high lustre, for windows and shields to protect personnel from X-ray radiation.
+Lead glasses also called “flint” glasses are used for high-quality tableware, optical purposes, neon sign tubing, in art objects because of their high luster, and for windows and shields to protect personnel from X-ray radiation.
 Lead glasses have a relatively low melting point, but they exhibit good hot workability, high electrical resistivity and high refractory indices.
 The composition is SiO2=53-68%, Na2O= 5-10%, K2O=1-10%, CaO=0-6%, Al2O3=0-2%, PbO=15-40%

-High silica glass (contains 96 percent silica) are mainly used where high-temperature resistance is required and they can be used regularly at temperatures up to about 900 deg cent.
+High silica glass (contains 96 percent silica) are mainly used where high-temperature resistance is required and they can be used regularly at temperatures up to about 900 degrees centigrade.
 High silica glasses have a very low thermal expansion coefficient which accounts for their high resistance to thermal shock.
-This glass composition would be SiO2=96%,B2O3=3%.
+This glass composition would be SiO2=96%, B2O3=3%.

 Glass wools are produced by a process entirely different from that of glass fiber; the molten glass is forced through some vents in the process known as a crown process by centrifugal force, forming relatively short fibers of about 0.007 mm in diameter.
 These are suitable for insulation.

 Foam glasses are made by introducing innumerable air cells or pores into molten glass.
 This on cooling becomes quite light.
 In fact, it floats in water at it is lighter than even cork.
-It is cut into suitable sizes and then used as heat insulating material.
+It is cut into suitable sizes and then used as heat-insulating material.